 Fetal death in utero, commonly known as stillbirth, is categorized based on how far along it occurs during pregnancy.
 Generally,

 - Early stillbirth occurs between 20 and 27 weeks of gestation

-- Late stillbirth occurs between 28 and 36 weeks gestation
+- Late stillbirth occurs between 28 and 36 weeks of gestation

-- Term stillbirth occurs after 37 weeks gestation
+- Term stillbirth occurs after 37 weeks of gestation

 Second trimester intrauterine fetal death is typically recognized as a demise after 20 weeks of gestation or a fetal weight of more than 500 grams.
 It affects about 1 in 100 pregnancies each year in the United States, and the rate has declined by more than 25% in the last 15 years.
 This can be due to advances in prenatal care, but the rate of early stillbirth has remained at a similar level over time.

 What’s the Difference Between Stillbirth and Miscarriage?

 Generally, a pregnancy loss during the first- and early-second trimester (before 20 weeks) is classified as a miscarriage.
 A pregnancy loss after 20 weeks is categorized as stillbirth.
 However, these categories can be arbitrary and account for many other factors like fetal weight and risk factors.
 In many cases, the workup is similar for both categories.

 Intrauterine fetal death (IUFD) is a concern in high-risk pregnancies.
 Although there are some known causes and risk factors, many cases of second trimester IUFD do not present classically, and a clear cause of IUFD is not always found. in fact, in about half of all cases, the cause of stillbirth is unknown.
 This means it’s important to partner with a team of maternal fetal medicine specialists to get the care you need and ensure you take the right steps to prevent complications.